 Step Four: Serve and enjoy!

-All you need to season them is a little of my favorite Smoked Paprika Rub.
-It has just 4 savory ingredients but a ton of flavor:
+All you need to season Traeger smoked chicken thighs is a little of my favorite Smoked Paprika Rub.
+It has just 4 savory ingredients but a ton of flavor.

 This rub is also perfect on Traeger Chicken Wings too.
-For a couple more variations you can add brown sugar or a brown sugar sweetener for a sweet rub, onion powder for an onion flavor, or some cayenne pepper for a spicy rub.
+For a couple more variations on this dry rub you can add brown sugar or a brown sugar sweetener for a sweet rub, onion powder for an onion flavor, or some cayenne pepper for a spicy rub.
 Or try this Traeger Coffee Rub Recipe.

 What should I serve with Traeger Chicken Thighs?